aabatista/covid19_parameter_estimation/README.md

 <div align="center">

-*Flow chart of the data processing in activeWorld.py*
+*Flow chart of the data processing, analysing, plotting in activeWorld.py. covidBR.py has a very similar flow chart*

 </div>